In acknowledging histories of the land where we live, we start by asking the following questions (based on this guide):

 LaGuardia Community College Library Guides are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 This LibGuide was based on History Unbound: First Nations of New York, South Central Regional Library Council .
 The compilation of these resources was made as part of the History Unbound Project.
 History Unbound, the workshop and website, is a project of the South Central Regional Library Council and is sponsored in part by the Library of Congress Teaching with Primary Sources Eastern Region Program, coordinated by Waynesburg University.
+Thanks also to Jean Amaral at Borough of Manhattan Community College for sharing what was learned at a land acknowledgement workshop led by a Lenape organization.

 MLA Citation: "First Nations of New York" LaGuardia Community College Library Research Guides.
 LaGuardia Community College, CUNY.
 Last Date Updated.
 Date Accessed.